 3. Translate Ideas Into Code: Can you translate a high-level approach into functioning code?
 Are you able to manipulate standard data structures in the language you use?
 Can you write code that successfully solves the problem or some part of it?
 Can you walk the interviewer through your code?

 4. Code Organization and Clarity: Is your code written in a reasonable manner?
 Can you demonstrate that you care about your code’s organization and how it is factored?
 Can your code be reasonably modified by the next engineer making changes in this area?

 5. Testing Mindset: Can you validate the code you’ve written?
 Are you able to enumerate test cases that validate your code for both common and corner cases?

 1. Collaboration: All the work we do in engineering is done by Agile teams, so collaboration is paramount to us.
 What is your propensity to collaboration: how well do you interact on teams?
 Are you a lone wolf or team player?
 Can you respectfully debate and defend your ideas?
 Can you disagree and commit?

 2. Problem Solver: We deal with hard and complex problems.
 Can you demonstrate strong problem solving skills — go deep, and dive into problem-solving without much prompting.
 Do you ask questions that demonstrate an interest in understanding the problem deeply and the complexities surrounding it, and get to the root issue?

 3. Curious, Always Learning: The vast majority of our team members had never worked on file or distributed systems before.
 They learned it on the job.
 Are you continually striving to learn new skills and be a masters at your craft?
-Our ideal candidate is self-propelled life-long learner.
+Our ideal candidate is a self propelled, life-long learner.